Skip to content

 The Importance of Puzzles for Dementia & Alzheimer’s Patients

-Did you know solving puzzles is good for your brain?
-Brain games in which one has to think hard to solve a problem have been shown to spark memory and lead to noticeable cognitive improvement.
+Did you know solving jigsaw puzzles is good for your brain?
+Brain games in which one must think hard to solve a problem have been shown to spark memory and lead to noticeable cognitive improvement.
 Not only is puzzling relaxing and low-risk for those who may be struggling, but also doctors now recommend puzzles for dementia patients to help them work out the brain as you would a muscle to build strength.
-Bits and Pieces has a variety of brain games for dementia and Alzheimer’s patients to help people find mental and emotional ease.
+Bits and Pieces has a variety of puzzles and brain games for dementia and Alzheimer’s patients to help people find mental and emotional ease.

 How Do Alzheimer’s and Dementia Jigsaw Puzzles Help Patients?